Resident Evil 2: Gameplay

 Resident Evil 2 is a third-person survival horror game which features the same basic gameplay as its predecessor, Resident Evil.
-Set in Raccoon City, a fictional town in the Midwestern Arklay Mountains, the game offers a choice of two protagonists; rookie police officer Leon S. Kennedy or college student Claire Redfield, as they attempt to survive a zombie outbreak in the city.
-The player explores Raccoon City while fighting monsters and solving puzzles.
+The game offers a choice of two protagonists, rookie police officer Leon S. Kennedy or college student Claire Redfield, as they survive a zombie outbreak in the Raccoon City, a fictional town in the Midwestern Arklay Mountains.
+The player explores while fighting monsters and solving puzzles.
 While the player characters may be equipped with firearms, limited ammunition adds a tactical element to combat, forcing the player to choose between engaging or evading encounters.

 The game uses tank controls, meaning that pressing up moves the character forward, down reverses, and left and right rotates, independently of the camera perspective.
 On the status screen, the player can check the condition of the player character, view a map of the area, re-read obtained files, and equip or combine items.
-The characters' current health can also be determined by their posture and movement speed.
+The characters' health can also be determined by their posture and movement speed.
 For example, a character will hold their stomach in pain if wounded, and will limp slowly if on the verge of death.
 The player character will take damage whenever they are caught by an enemy or hazard, and if they take too much damage, they will die, causing a game over.
 Herbs and first aid spray can be used to heal.
 Safe rooms scattered throughout the city contain typewriters, where the player may spend ink ribbons to save their progress, and item boxes that can store items, which are necessary because the player characters can only carry a limited number of items with them.